stepzen-dev/subscription-blog/README.md

 1. Download this repo and `cd subscription-blog/graphql`.
 2. Make sure you've registered for an account and setup your cli.
 [Getting Started](https://stepzen.com/getting-started) has instructions on how to do this.
 3. `cd graphql && stepzen deploy` deploys the `graphql` schema in `index.graphql` to StepZen (on your local machine) and the endpoint is `http://localhost:9000/api/subscription/__graphql`
 5. Now we will have a client that makes subscription requests on `web sockets` to this endpoint.
-For this, `cd ../client && npm install graphql-ws && npm install ws && npm install dotenv`.
+For this, `cd ../client && npm install`.
 6. Setup .env; replace `<YOUR_ACCOUNT>` with your account name in the following and run `(echo 'APIKEY='$(stepzen whoami --apikey)  ; echo STEPZEN_ACCOUNT=<YOUR_ACCOUNT>) > .env`
 7. `node client.js` and see the magic.
 You will see the time the subscription ran and a random number reflected on your console.